The Rudder Versus Skeg Debate, Is One System Better?

 Whether or not you may be a purest and only use your rudder when conditions warrant, many recreational paddlers who don’t care about going fast or paddling rough water will enjoy the ease that rudders bring to steering the boat, whether that is just making gentle turns around obstacles or to help correct for breezes and currents.

 Skegs are not impervious to mechanical problems.
-In fact the most common affliction is getting small stones stuck in the skeg well and jamming it.
-If you aren’t careful and try to un-jam it with the slider, you can kink the cable creating more serious issues.
+In fact, the most common affliction is getting small stones stuck in the skeg well and jamming it.
+If you aren’t careful and try to un-jam it with the slider, you can kink the cable creating a more serious issue.
 The other downside of skegs is that the skeg box takes up valuable storage space in the rear hatch.

 Skegs are a great way to improve boat handling in windy conditions, but they will not give you the control that rudders will.
 Skegs have less risk of collision damage because they are under the kayak, but you will still need to exercise caution and remember to raise them when landing or backing up in shallow water.
 If aesthetics are important to you, skegs, because they are under the boat and not visible don’t detract from the clean lines of the kayak.